 I’m represented by Kaitlyn Johnson at Belcastro Agency.

 My interest in Japan began in college after graduating with BA in Spanish and Intercultural Studies.
-My Spanish Adviser handed me my diploma along with a book of 501 Kanji and told me, the Magna Cum student, to consider teaching English in Japan.
+My Spanish Adviser handed me my diploma along with a book of 501 Kanji and told me, the Spanish Magna Cum student, to consider teaching English in Japan.
 I did.
 And I was enchanted.
-Years later I met my husband, a missionary kid from Japan who spent his childhood until college in Hokkaido and Tokyo.
+Years later I met my husband, a third generation expat in Asia.
 I’ve conducted a vast array of research on many Japanese topics from the 2011 Tohoku quake and mizuko jizo to suicide forest and Japan’s exquisite array of strawberries.

 Lastly, here’s to you Mr. Donuts!
 Cheers